alexbartlow/vertical_table/README.md

       belongs_to :child,  :class_name => "DbObject"
     end

-And now we can generate a bunch of schemaless classes:
+And now we can generate a bunch of schemaless classes, complete with associations:

     class TotalInsanityTest < Test::Unit::TestCase
       include ActiveSupport::Testing::Assertions